Created on August 5, 2017. Last updated on February 15th, 2020 at 04:19 pm

 Also relevant is self-stigma—the pervasive feeling in parents and youth that they fit the stereotypes and are thus not deserving of treatment.

-The ultimate paradox here is that evidence-based treatments for youth (e.g., CBT, parent management training, DBT, family therapy, school-based programs—as well as medications when indicated) can and do work, as documented in other posts on the ECT website.
+The ultimate paradox here is that evidence-based treatments for youth (e.g., CBT, parent management training, DBT, family therapy, school-based programs—as well as medications when indicated) can and do work, as documented throughout this website.
 Yet stigma fuels a vicious cycle of shame, lack of access to treatment, continued impairment and suffering, and reduced hope.

 What can families and professionals do?
 At a “top-down” level, we must continue to fight for enforcement of antidiscrimination policies (such as the Americans with Disabilities Act) and for adequate reimbursement of evidence-based assessments and treatments.
 We must insist, as well, for a far more humanized set of media images of mental and developmental disorders.
 At a grass-roots level, families should challenge themselves to discuss openly their children’s struggles.
 If things are kept in the closet, both policy-makers and the general public will remain “off the hook.”
 It takes courage to disclose, but with support, rehearsal, and the right timing, we can put mental health conditions on the national agenda.

-After all, this is what has happened with cancer over the past two generations: Remember, in the early-to-mid 20th century, cancer received high levels of stigma—a family would never put in an obituary that a relative died of cancer, which was believed to relate to low moral fiber and personal will.
+After all, this is what has happened with cancer over the past two generations.
+In the early-to-mid 20th century, cancer received high levels of stigma—a family would never put in an obituary that a relative died of cancer, which was believed to relate to low moral fiber and personal will.
 Now, a formerly scorned condition is now a ”cause.”

 Henderson, C., & Gronholm, P. C. (2018).
 Mental health related stigma as a ‘wicked problem’: